Trail Etiquette (or How to Treat the Enemy).

 Beware those innocently walking their doggy friends in places where they don’t need to care.
 Common Name Poopus Nonscoopus You’ll be almost on top of them when the useless mut (no, the dog) decides to turn the opposite way (sound familiar?) to the way you expected (that is, until you are a veteran of TWO bike rides, then you’ll expect this).
 This usually results in at best a near miss and a speed wobble, or an agonisingly painful trip into the nearest ditch or Hawthorn bush.
 While the mut and, of course, it’s idiot guardians, walk away muttering obscenities about us irresponsible bikers.

-Or the other type whose animal, with that one famous instruction issued by it’s owner, “Sit”, proceeds to remain blissfully aware of its meaning, ignores the lunatic instruction and bounds into your (expensive) front wheel, untruing it severely.
+Or the other type whose animal, with that one famous instruction issued by it’s owner, “Sit”, proceeds to remain blissfully unaware of its meaning, ignores the lunatic instruction and bounds into your (expensive) front wheel, untruing it severely.
 I can tell you now without fear of contradiction that no canine ever born understands the word “sit” and is more than likely to hear “sh!t” instead, hence their favourite habit.

 My advice is, on your way into the ditch/Hawthorn bush/some other obstacle, lash out with both feet and make sure you kick the thing square in the jaw.
 Humans look ridiculous with missing teeth.
 Dogs look effing hilarious!